 The Ojibwe Migration

 The Ojibwe have a story of migration to the western Great Lakes region that explains their origins and the spiritual significance of places around Gichigamiing.
 About 1,500 years ago, the ancestors of the Ojibwe were living in the northeastern part of North America and the region along the Atlantic coast.
-Ojibwe people often refer to themselves as Anishinaabe, a term which generally translates to “Indian,” but has specific historical ties to the Ojibwe, the Potawatomi, and the Odawa peoples.
+Ojibwe people often refer to themselves as Anishinaabe, a collective term that refers to a group of culturally related indigenous peoples in Canada and the United States who share closely related Algonquian languages, but has specific historical ties to the Ojibwe, the Potawatomi, and the Odawa peoples.
 That’s because in the 16th century these three groups who had been collectively known as the Anishinaabeg, separated and went their own ways.
 Yet, a common identity as Anishinaabeg endures today for the Potawatomi, Odawa, and Ojibwe peoples.
 (After English contact with the Ojibwe, their name was corrupted by the English into Chippewa.
 As a result, the U.S. government has designated them Chippewas in all their formal dealings, and many Ojibwe communities still maintain this label.)

 The region’s dense indigenous population was greater than all of Western Europe at the time.
 The increasingly crowded conditions led to clashes for power as different groups vied for territory and resources.
 At about this time, according to Ojibwe oral history, seven prophets visited the people and instructed them to move westward to the land where the food grows on water.
 The prophets warned, “If you do not move, you will be destroyed.”